 The preceding chapter outlines a number of new and continuing activities for augmenting biodiversity conservation.
-Considering that the subject of biodiversity is cross sectoral in nature, the implementation of these activities would be heavily dependant on coordinated efforts of diverse actors, including the concerned central sector Ministries/Departments, state governments, research institutions, various organizations both government and non government, local institutions, and people themselves.
-The National Biodiversity Authority established on 1st October, 2003 under Biological Diversity Act, 2002 and the State Biodiversity Boards and Local Biodiversity Management Committees which are in process of being established under the same Act, would also have to be actively involved in a number of actions.
+Considering that the subject of biodiversity is cross sectoral in nature, the implementation of these activities would be heavily dependent on coordinated efforts of diverse actors, including the concerned Central Ministries/ Departments, State Governments, local institutions, research institutions, various organizations both government and non-government, and people themselves.
+The NBA established on 1st October, 2003 under the Biological Diversity Act and the SBBs and local BMCs which are in process of being established under the same Act, would also have to be actively involved in a number of actions.

-Since many of the activities are already ongoing, these would be taken up under the ambit of existing schemes and programmes, securing full utilization of available infrastructure and funds, with marginal to substantial augmentation and further inputs, wherever required.
+Since many of the activities envisioned in the NBAP are ongoing, these would be taken up and mainstreamed under the ambit of existing schemes and programmes by the Central and State governments, public and private sector as well as civil society organizations, securing full utilization of available infrastructure and funds, with marginal to substantial augmentation and further inputs, wherever required.
 In addition, sources of external funding would also be explored and availed of, in accordance with the extant policies and regulations.
+Thus, no separate scheme or allocation for implementation of NBAP is envisaged.

-As regards the time frame for implementation of these activities, these would be taken up in the short term (within 5 years), medium term (between 5 and 10 years), or long term (beyond 10 years).
-Most of the activities are already operational or planned, and the time frame as mentioned against each in the Matrix is indicative of the term when optimal level of implementation will be achieved.
+As regards the time frame for implementation of these activities, these would be taken up in the short term (within 5 years), medium term (between 5 and 10 years), or long term (beyond 10 years) basis.
+Most of the activities are already operational or planned, and the time frame as mentioned against each in the matrix is indicative of the term when optimal level of implementation will be achieved.

 A tabulated matrix for implementation of the key activities of NBAP, indicating the implementing agencies and time frame for each of these activities is given below.
-The implementing agencies listed in the matrix, are only indicative and not comprehensive.
+The list of implementing agencies listed in the matrix only indicative.

-ATRIX FOR IMPLEMENTATION OF KEY ACTIVITIES OF NBAP
+MATRIX FOR IMPLEMENTATION OF KEY ACTIVITIES OF NBAP